-Rule: If this element is present and the content is string true (case-sensitive) or 1 it means that the Content is compressed or the requested data should be compressed.
+Rule: If this element is present and the content is string true (case-sensitive) it means that the Content is compressed.

-If this element is present and the content is string false (case-sensitive) or 0 it means that the Content is NOT compressed or the requested data should NOT be compressed.
+If this element is present and the content is string false (case-sensitive) it means that the Content is NOT compressed.

 Code Name

-true (1) Content and resonses are compressed
+true Payload in Content is compressed

-false (0) Content and resonses are not compressed
+false Payload in Content is not compressed

-4.6.1.16 CompressionMethod <CompressionMethod>
+4.6.1.14 CompressionMethod <CompressionMethod>

-Presence: [0..1] Definition : Name of the compression algorithm DataType: Max35Text
+Definition : Name of the compression algorithm DataType: Max35Text